 Reminder: this is a gun blog.
 We accept, welcome and encourage comments and discussion of anything firearm-related.
 Aside from the aforementioned racist or violent content, it’s all fair game here.

 At the same time, completely off-topic comments for or against childhood vaccinations, the danger of water fluoridation, whether the moon landing was a hoax or not or similar non-gun related content will be zapped.
 There are plenty of other forums on Al Gore’s greatest invention where that content will be welcome.

 I’ve heard in the last couple of days that some commenters apparently believe that we “shadow ban” some readers.
 We don’t have that capability and wouldn’t use it if it we did.
-WordPress has an active filter that pends some content for review if it contains some obvious (and some not so obvious) words or phrases.
+WordPress has an active filter that pends some comments for review if they contain some obvious (and some not so obvious) words or phrases.
 We get fewer than half a dozen of those a day and clear them as soon as we can.

 Given the size of this blog and the comment volume (we’re getting close to 2 million total comments in the system) we can’t monitor all of the comments all the time.
 If you see something you think is worth our attention, please email us at [email protected] We appreciate the help in ID’ing comments that are over the line.

-These simple polices are there to keep TTAG the open forum for discussion that it’s always been.
-And none of this is different since we changed ownership last year.
+These simple polices are in place to keep TTAG the open forum for discussion that it’s always been.
+And none of this has been altered since we changed ownership last year.
 Responsibility for all of those decisions lies completely with me.

 If you have something to say about the site and how it’s being run, please don’t enter it in the comments.
 You can send them to me at [email protected] We’re pretty busy here, but try to respond to all of those emails within 24 hours (usually much faster).